-By John Lennox, adapted by Kaley Payne from his interview with John Dickson for Undeceptions podcast episode 3: God Science.
+By John Lennox (adapted by Kaley Payne from Undeceptions podcast episode 3: God Science.)

 You don’t have to be gullible to believe in miracles.
 Atleast, I hope I’m not gullible, believing every claim for miracles like weeping statues and all those kinds of things.
 The basic issue goes back essentially to David Hume (though it was raised long before him).
 Hume, an 18th century Scottish philosopher, argued that miracles are violations of the laws of nature, so we could never believe in miracles unless the evidence were even more miraculous than the miracle itself.